wavemaker/docs/learn/how-tos/implement-openid-google-provider.md

 [![](/learn/assets/wm_openid_gc14.png)](/learn/assets/wm_openid_gc14.png)

 14. In **Summary**, review the provided information and click **Back to Dashboard**.
+You can review and edit the previously given information and return to the dashboard once reviewed.
 [![](/learn/assets/wm_openid_gc15.png)](/learn/assets/wm_openid_gc15.png)

+You have succefully created the application in Google Console.

 15. In the **Credentials** section, enter the **Authorized redirect URIs** and click **Save**.
 [![](/learn/assets/wm_openid_gc16.png)](/learn/assets/wm_openid_gc16.png)
 [![](/learn/assets/wm_openid_gc17.png)](/learn/assets/wm_openid_gc17.png)

-16. Collect the **Client Id** and **Client Secret** by clicking **Download Json**.
+16. Collect the **Client ID** and **Client Secret** by clicking **Download Json**.
 [![](/learn/assets/wm_openid_gc18.png)](/learn/assets/wm_openid_gc18.png)

-17. Get the endpoints and client details to provide in the security configuration page in WaveMaker.
+Get the endpoints and client details to provide in the security configuration page in WaveMaker to integrate Service Provider and Identity Provider.

 ### Gsuite domain restrictions

 **Gsuite domain**: Gsuite provides enterprise package which gives access to all the tools via respective organization email addresses.
-With this process, application restricts login using personal google accounts.
+With this process, application restricts login using personal Google accounts.

-While creating the [OAuth application in google console](#google-as-openid-provider), you enter the list of authorized domains that allows only the domain specific mail ids to access the application.
+While creating the [OAuth application in Google Console](#google-as-openid-provider), you enter the list of authorized domains that allows only the domain specific mail ids to access the application.
 You have to then select the domain type as **Internal**.
-It allows associated organization accounts for the authorized domains to display at the time of SSO. **External** type includes all the available google accounts and is not restricted to any domain.
+It allows associated organization accounts for the authorized domains to display at the time of SSO. **External** type includes all the available Google accounts and is not restricted to any domain.

 ### Steps to restrict Gsuite domain

 1. Click **Add Domain** and enter the authorized domains.
 This step is to restrict the domains to access the application.
 [![](/learn/assets/wm_openid_gc20.png)](/learn/assets/wm_openid_gc20.png)
-2. Select the **Internal** option to allow the enterprise oriented google accounts of the authorized domains to be displayed during the time of SSO.
+2. Select the **Internal** option to allow the enterprise oriented Google accounts of the authorized domains to be displayed during the time of SSO.
 [![](/learn/assets/wm_openid_gc19.png)](/learn/assets/wm_openid_gc19.png)
-2. Click **Create** to implement the end user type who can access the application.
+2. Click **Create**.
+This step successfully sets the end user type who can access the application.
 [![](/learn/assets/wm_openid_gc7.png)](/learn/assets/wm_openid_gc7.png)